 General

 This section defines how the “ECDIS Water Level Adjustment feature” is implemented.
 Water Level Adjustment is referred to in this section as WLA.
+This section defines how the adjustment of depth information by water level is provided for:

+Selected single date and time;

+Selected date and time period;

+Linked to an estimated route schedule with selected check distance and time resolution.

 Constraints on input data

-Coverage – S-104 data is not expected to overlap, but in case of overlap the approach shall be same as for overlapping S-102 data.
-The ECDIS should indicate an overlap by the text “OVERLAP” and the user should have the ability to select which producer in the overlapped area has priority and will be selected for processing WLA.
+Coverage – S-104 data is not expected to overlap, but in case of an overlap of greater than 5 metres the approach must be same as for overlapping S-102 data.
+The ECDIS must indicate an overlap by the text “OVERLAP” and the user must have the ability to select which producer in the overlapped area has priority and will be selected for processing WLA.

 As with S-102, each S-104 point is assigned a rectangular extent and no complex interpolation is done between the points in the S-104 grid.